18F/handbook/_pages/software-tools/github.md

 ### Archiving

 As discussed in the [18F open source policy](https://github.com/18F/open-source-policy/blob/master/practice.md), we [archive](https://help.github.com/articles/archiving-repositories/) repositories to deprecate them.
 In short, that means we are no longer maintaining them, including keeping dependencies up-to-date.
-No approval is needed archive/unarchive a repository.
+No approval is needed to archive/unarchive a repository.
 Feel free to do so yourself, or ask [#admins-github](https://gsa-tts.slack.com/messages/admins-github) for help.
 Note that archiving a repository is _not_ the same as deleting it.

 If the repository is published as a package, please also mark it as deprecated.